theupdateframework/go-tuf/docs/CONTRIBUTING.md

 3. PRs that change user-facing behavior or the command-line interface must have associated documentation.
 4. All code comments and documentation are expected to have proper English grammar and punctuation.
 5. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local changes against the `master` branch.
-6. Run the full project test suite with the `go test ./...` command and confirm that it passes.
+6. Run the full project test suite with the `go test ./...` command and confirm that it passes (see [TESTING.md](TESTING.md) for details).
 7. Run `go fmt ./...`.

 When creating a PR: